Winchburgh

-Winchburgh is a village in the council area of West Lothian, Scotland.
-It is located approximately 10 mi west of the city-centre of Edinburgh, 6 mi east of Linlithgow and 3 mi northeast of Broxburn.
+Winchburgh is a village in Scotland.
+It is located approximately 10 mi west of the city centre of Edinburgh, 6 mi east of Linlithgow and 3 mi northeast of Broxburn.

 Demographics

 The 2001 census recorded around 2,000 persons in Winchburgh.
 In 2015, the population of Winchburgh was cited as having increased to 2,430 persons.
+As a result of new developments (still ongoing), the 2020 population had increased by over 50% to 3,840.